-Sony NEX-3N Hands-on Preview
+Sony NEX-3N Review

-The new Sony Alpha NEX-3N is a direct followup to the NEX-F3, but in some ways it's also a return to the ethos of the NEX-C3.
+Last year, Sony announced the Alpha NEX-F3, a mirrorless camera revisiting its earlier NEX-C3 design.
+The NEX-F3 was gifted with both a built-in flash and a self-portrait friendly tilting LCD.
+Unfortunately for fans of really small cameras, both changes added significantly to the NEX-F3's weight and size.
+This year's Sony Alpha NEX-3N is a direct follow-up to the NEX-F3, but in some ways it's also a return to the ethos of the NEX-C3.
 Compactness is key, and the Sony NEX-3N's newly-designed body is almost exactly the same size as that of the C3.
 In an impressive feature of miniaturization, though, both of the key features added in the NEX-F3 -- its built-in flash and forward-tilting LCD -- are retained in its smaller, lighter replacement.
 And in a first for an Alpha-series camera, the NEX-3N also includes a zoom lever on the camera body, easing the transition from a compact camera for consumers.

 Unfortunately, some compromises have had to be made to achieve the NEX-3N's pairing of features and size.
 Key among these is the removal of Sony's proprietary accessory port, which significantly reduces the options for Sony 3N owners looking to build a system around their camera body.
-To hit the NEX-3N's goals for size and pricepoint, Sony also had to dial back the LCD resolution, flash output, and burst-shooting performance.
+To hit the NEX-3N's goals for size and price point, Sony also had to dial back the LCD resolution, flash output and burst-shooting performance.

 For more experienced photographers wanting the smallest and lightest possible NEX-series body, those sacrifices -- and especially the sedate burst-shooting performance -- may be a step too far.
-While the Sony 3N is the smallest NEX-series camera you can buy right now, the NEX-5R comes a close second, and although it lacks a built-in flash, its feature set is otherwise a healthy step above that of the entry-level model.
-The Sony Alpha 3N, then, is a camera aimed first and foremost at the consumer photographer.
+While the Sony 3N is the smallest NEX-series camera you can buy right now, the NEX-5T comes a close second, and although it lacks a built-in flash, its feature set is otherwise a healthy step above that of the entry-level model.
+The Sony Alpha NEX-3N, then, is a camera aimed first and foremost at the consumer photographer.
 For that market, size and price are key, and the NEX-3N bests its siblings on both fronts.

 Walkaround.
-With dimensions of 4.3 x 2.4 x 1.4 inches (110 x 62 x 35mm), the Sony NEX-3N is significantly smaller than last year's NEX-F3 (4.6 x 2.6 x 1.6 inches; 117 x 67 x 41mm).
-The nearest model in Sony's current NEX-series line in terms of size is the NEX-5R (4.4 x 2.3 x 1.5 inches; 111 x 59 x 39mm).
+With dimensions of 4.3 x 2.4 x 1.4 inches (110 x 62 x 35mm), the Sony NEX-3N is significantly smaller than 2012's NEX-F3 (4.6 x 2.6 x 1.6 inches; 117 x 67 x 41mm).
+The nearest model in Sony's current NEX-series line in terms of size is the NEX-5T (4.4 x 2.3 x 1.5 inches; 111 x 59 x 39mm).
 At a ready-to-shoot weight of 9.5 ounces (269g) without lens, the NEX-3N is also lighter than both cameras, although the NEX-5R (9.7 ounces; 276g) comes very close.
 The NEX-F3 trails by quite some distance, with a weight of 11.1 ounces (314g) ready to go, before the lens is attached.